Back

 end

-The idea was still to create articles using slugs, list existing blog post categories in advance, and complete them with the Tab key, which is more convenient than editing in frontmatters
+The idea is still to create an article via a slug, list out existing categories beforehand, and then complete them with Tab.
+This is a bit more convenient than editing in frontmatters directly.

 complete -c blog -xa "comments drafts shares stories thoughs thoughts translations " -n '__fish_is_first_arg'